illumiolabs/illumio-guard-duty-shield/README.md

 **Project Description**

-This repo provides an AWS Lambda function designed to monitor AWS GuardDuty for malicious IPs, and imports them into an Illumio PCE IP list.
+This repo provides an AWS Lambda function designed to monitor AWS GuardDuty for malicious IPs, and import them into an Illumio PCE IP list.
 This allows Illumio customers to prevent malicious IPs and domains from accessing AWS-hosted applications by using threat intel from GuardDuty findings to complement Illumio policy rules.

 **Project Technology stack**

-The application is written in Python 3.8 and is designed to be run as a containerized AWS Lambda function.
+The application is written for Python 3.6+ and is designed to be run as an AWS Lambda function.
-For more details on Lambda container images please visit https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html
+For more details on packging Lambda functions please visit https://docs.aws.amazon.com/lambda/latest/dg/lambda-functions.html

 **Project workflow**